 - A. Ensure goals, policies and development regulations do not discriminate on the basis of race. - B. Consider use of equity criteria to guide planning and decision making for infrastructure investment. - C. Identify areas that may be at higher risk of displacement from market forces, including after capital investment decisions or changes to zoning regulations.
 Review capital investment decisions, changes to zoning, and changes to development regulations to understand how market forces may impact displacement risk.
-Identify and implement best

-- practices to reduce the risk of displacement. - D. Develop regulations to preserve low, very low, extremely low, and moderate- income housing. - E. Identify and implement incentives and initiatives that promote development that serves all economic segments of the community. - F. Periodically review housing needs and availability data.
-Consider inclusionary zoning land use controls and other programs to maintain housing availability and achieve related goals. - 4.
-Provide for and encourage the use of planned unit developments to improve the quality of a wide variety of housing projects.
+Identify and implement best practices to reduce the risk of displacement. - D. Develop regulations to preserve low, very low, extremely low, and moderate-income housing.

+- E. Identify and implement incentives and initiatives that promote development that serves all economic segments of the community. - F. Periodically review housing needs and availability data.
+Consider inclusionary zoning land use controls and other programs to maintain housing availability and achieve related goals.

+5.4.
+Provide for and encourage the use of Planned Unit Developments to improve the quality of a wide variety of housing projects.

-Rationale: All types of housing can benefit from flexible zoning techniques, such as planned unit developments and cluster subdivisions.
+Rationale: All types of housing can benefit from flexible zoning techniques, such as Planned Unit Developments and cluster subdivisions.
 These techniques have the advantage of preserving open space, wetlands and other sensitive areas; they can reduce infrastructure costs; provide for greater opportunities to separate uses when appropriate and provide for mixed-use development when that is appropriate.

-- A. Continue to evaluate planned unit development regulations to provide increased flexibility beyond the prescriptive subdivision standards and remove barriers to development - B. Utilize planned unit development regulations to allow for limited experimentation of new housing types, combination of uses, and pilot developments. - C. Planned unit development regulations should be inclusive and incentivize the construction of housing for vulnerable populations. - 5.
-Require that all housing projects provide appropriate infrastructure and mitigation to ensure that adequate provisions are made for streets, parks, schools, and other public facilities.
+- A. Continue to evaluate Planned Unit Development regulations to provide increased flexibility beyond the prescriptive subdivision standards and remove barriers to development, such as increase costs associated with required elements. - B. Utilize Planned Unit Development regulations to allow for limited experimentation of new housing types, combination of uses, and pilot developments. - B.C.
+Planned Unit Development regulations should be inclusive and incentivize the construction of housing for vulnerable populations.